CODA-Team/AnalogGym/README.md

 ### Additional Resources

 - For a detailed tutorial on using Ngspice, please refer to [this link](https://ngspice.sourceforge.io/tutorials.html).
-- Detailed documentations can be found in [doc](https://coda-team.github.io/AnalogGym/)
+- Detailed documentation can be found in [doc](https://coda-team.github.io/AnalogGym/)